michalc/aiomemoizeconcurrent/README.md

 ['a', 'a', 'b']
 ```

+## Use cases

-This would typically be used to deduplicate a function making calls to an API, and if
+This can be used to deduplicate a function making calls to an API, and if

 - you expect many concurrent calls;
 - identical concurrent calls are idempotent;
 - there are enough such calls that are identical to justify such a caching layer.

+It can also be used to avoid concurrency edge cases/race conditions with multiple tasks accessing shared resources.
+For example, multiple tasks may need to dynamically create shared UDP sockets.
+To ensure that this dynamic generation isn't called by multiple tasks at the same time for the same address, it can be wrapped with `deduplicate_concurrent`.

 The function `deduplicate_concurrent` works with both coroutines, and functions that return a future.